PrismTanker/IA/README.md

 # Iterative Assistant (IA)

-This is the code for the IA developed for my honors thesis "Generative Program Correctness:
+This is the code for the IA developed for my honours thesis "Generative Program Correctness:
 An Iterative Assistant (IA) to improve the quality of AI generated code for novice users" completed at the University of Queensland in 2024.